sayantan-96/DL-NLP-Project/GCN+Attention/README.md

-## Re implementation of Liang Yao's work in similar lines
-remove_words.py to remove stop words
-build_graph.py to build heterogeneous graph
-train.py to train model
-Code written as per Tensorflow 2+ compatibility mode
+## Adding attention to GCN
+By default running train.py should run the model GAT layer